New World Development: Organization

 The head office is in the New World Tower in Central, Hong Kong.

-New World Development owns listed companies NWS Holdings and New World Department Store China.
+New World Development owned listed companies NWS Holdings and still owns New World Department Store China.
 New World China Land Limited is wholly owned by New World Development.
 The company also owned former listed company New World Hotels (Holdings).
 Rosewood Hotel Group, an hotel management company, is a former subsidiary of NWD group.

 New World Development and sister listed company Chow Tai Fook Jewellery Group are both majority owned by privately owned Chow Tai Fook (Holding).

 New World Development Company Limited is one of the Hong Kong companies who have a large landbank.
 As at 31 December 2014, the group had a landbank of around 9.25 million sq ft, of which around 5.3 million sq ft was residential property.
 The group had a total of approximately 18.3 million sq ft of attributable agricultural land reserve pending for conversion.